 If we could keep our babies close and cuddle them all night long to help them sleep, we would.
 And while choosing to co-sleep with your little one is a very personal choice that thousands of parents across the UK do, opting for a bedside crib for your baby to sleep in will give you all the benefits of keeping them close to you, without the safety risks.
+Here is Grazia's guide to the best bedside cribs to shop.

 A bedside crib is literally how it sounds; a bassinet-style cot that attaches to your bed with one side that can be removed or dropped down so you can easily reach your baby without any obstacles or the need to get out of bed.
-Ideal, if you ask us, and celeb mums including Stacey Solomon, Binky Felsted, and Lucy Mecklenbugh agree.
+Ideal, if you ask us, and celeb mums including Stacey Solomon, Binky Felsted, and Lucy Mecklenburgh agree.

 It's like a mini-bed extension for your child so they can sleep safely by your side and you can lift them into your arms, night feed and soothe them back to sleep, all within arm's reach.
 If you have restricted movement, after a C-section for example, a bedside cot will prove invaluable.

 We've found a few of the best bedside cribs for you to choose from to help you co-sleep safely with your little one.
+Keep scrolling for some useful FAQs and expert advice.

 Are bedside cribs a good idea?